blind-git/BAR-Tweaks/README.md

 **Usage:** `!bset tweakdefs <base64>`

 **Details:**
-> Adds additional build options to the ConTurret.
+> Adds T1 and T2 build options to their relevant tiers ConTurret.

+> Updated to support Floating ConTurrets T1 and T2 and base builder turret with T1

 **Code:**
 ```